antpearson/Mixd-CSS-Framework/README.md

 ## Syntax and formatting

-Use multi-line CSS to help with version control (diffing single line CSS is a nightmare) and we order CSS declarations by relevance, **not** alphabetically.
+Use multi-line CSS to help with version control (diffing single line CSS is a nightmare) and order CSS declarations by relevance, **not** alphabetically.

 Use hyphen delimited, lowercase selectors: `.thisIsBad{}`, `.this_is_also_bad{}` but `.this-is-correct{}`.